 Jeromy Giacosa is the IT Director for Accriva Diagnostics with experience as a Director for over 15 years.
 He holds an MBA from USC’s Marshall School of Business, and a BS in Management of Information Systems.
-Jeromy specializes in analyzing the needs of different departments and determines the best way to meet business objects by modifying existing systems and processes or developing new ones.
+Jeromy specializes in analyzing the needs of different departments and determines the best way to meet business objectives by modifying existing systems and processes or developing new ones.
 He drives the entire organizations technology needs including Enterprise Resource Planning (ERP) and Infrastructure.
 Mr. Giacosa is an active member in the San Diego IT Directors Group, sits on the Advisory council for the California Technology Summit and Interface Summit, was a nominee for the Top Tech Exec Awards, and has been heavily involved in the IT community for over 20 years.

 I feel that Director’s should always focus on better, cost effective, and faster ways of doing business through the use of technologies.
 You should always be up to date on the latest technology trend.
 When I joined Accriva IT was holding the company back.
 I was shocked to discover many systems and applications were over 10 years old and hadn’t been upgraded due to perceived complexities with process for approving changes through the quality department.
 I standardized, simplified, and upgraded the company’s IT infrastructure while working closely with quality to streamline the process for approvals to make changes with production systems.
 You have to look forward with technology, if you are looking back than your company is going to be left behind and any disadvantage in today’s market could be a huge loss for the company.